Experimental Study on Reinforcement Learning-based Control of an Acrobot: SIMULATION

-The simulation results for the ICO in Fig.~\ref{fig:episode1to300} show the energy evolution at episodes 1, 100, and 300, starting at a low randomly chosen initial energy.
-It can be clearly seen, that the RL~controller is capable to learn a policy which maintains the energy of the first pendulum close to a desired energy level.
-The value function determined by the RL controller is depicted in Fig.~\ref{fig:valueFunction}, which closely resembles the nonlinear structure of the most valuable states close to the desired energy level $H_d$.
-The convergence towards the optimal policy is indicated by the convergence of the mean energy of the first pendulum to the desired energy $H_d$, which was calculated from 10 learning runs, see Fig.~\ref{fig:EnergyEpisodeSim}.
-The non-monotonic convergence is caused by leaving the angular velocity region $\dot{\theta}\in [-5,5]$ rad/s and restarting the pendulum at zero energy.
+Simulation results for the ICO show, how the energy evolves in different episodes.
+This is shown in Fig.~\ref{fig:episode1to300} for episodes 1, 100, and 300, starting at a low randomly chosen initial energy.
+These results show, that after about 300 episodes the RL~controller learns a policy which maintains the energy of the first pendulum close to a desired energy level.
+The corresponding value function obtained from 300 policy iterations is depicted in Fig.~\ref{fig:valueFunction}.
+From this, the nonlinear structure of the most valuable states close to the desired energy level $H_d$ can be observed, which corresponds to the expected dynamical behaviour of a pendulum, which is for example described theoretically in~\cite{dostal2018pendulum}.
+In Fig.~\ref{fig:EnergyEpisodeSim} the convergence of the mean energy of the first pendulum towards the desired energy $H_d$ is shown using results from 10 learning runs.
+This shows, that the RL algorithm converges towards an optimal policy.
+The corresponding ICO learning curve ($LC_{\mathrm{ICO}} $) is depicted in Fig.~\ref{fig:stdconf_best}.
+If the trajectories of the first pendulum of the Acrobot leave the angular velocity region $\dot{\theta}\in [-5,5]$ rad/s, than the pendulum is restarted at zero energy.
+This leads to the non-monotonic convergence of the learning curve shown in Fig.~\ref{fig:stdconf_best}.